UniqLee/BrainBloom/README.md

 # Personal_BrainBloom
-A Personal BrainBloom is an AI-powered web app designedto help useres learn more effectively and confidently.
+A Personal BrainBloom is an AI-powered web app designed to help users learn more effectively and confidently.